-Between 9-10 REC-A meetings are schedules each year, with this being monthly except for January, December and April.
+Eight REC-A meetings are scheduled each year, with this being monthly except for January, April, July and December.
 Where need be, emergency meetings are held in the months where meetings are not scheduled.
 Meeting dates are set prior to the onset of a new calendar year and confirmed at the end of each preceding meeting.

-- 1. Meeting dates and deadlines are posted on the website of the Office of Research Development (https://rcd.mandela.ac.za). - 2.
+- 1. Meeting dates and deadlines are posted on the website of the Office of Research Development (https://rd.mandela.ac.za/). - 2.
 The deadline for applications is approximately two weeks prior to the scheduled meetings. - 3.
-Applications are sent to the REC-A members about a week prior to each meeting.
-These are accompanied by the minutes of the previous meeting and agenda for the upcoming meeting. - 4.
-Meetings are held in person wherever possible and when not faced with COVID-19 associated risks (during which times meetings are virtual).
-During normal conditions, if members cannot attend in person they can do so virtually. - 5.
-If a member is unable to attend the meeting, the review comments should be sent to the secretary the day before the meeting and apologies tendered. - 6.
-A meeting quorum is at least 1 member of each category (Category A Veterinarian, Category B Animal Researcher, Category C Animal welfare representative, Category D Community member [layperson]).
+Applications are made available to the REC-A members at least a week prior to each meeting.
+These are accompanied by the minutes of the previous meeting and agenda for the upcoming meeting compiled by the REC-A Secretariat. - 4.
+Under special circumstances the Chairperson may include late applications to a given meeting, or circulate applications for review outside of scheduled meetings. - 5.
+Meetings are held in person wherever possible and when not faced with COVID-19 or other healthrelated risks (during which times meetings are virtual).
+During normal conditions, if members cannot attend in person, they can do so virtually. - 6.
+Unless on sabbatical or with the consent of the chairperson, if a member is unable to attend the meeting, the review comments should still be submitted timeously and apologies tendered.